• Skip to primary navigation

 About Mango Pachadi

 Mango Pachadi is a tangy side dish traditionally made for Tamil New Year every year.
-Raw Mango Pachadi is a sweet and tangy dip that is packed with taste and flavors from raw mangoes, jaggery and a seasoning.
+Raw Mango Pachadi is a sweet and tangy dip that is packed with taste and flavors from raw mangoes, jaggery and a simple seasoning.

 Tamil New Year, also known as Puthuvarudam or Puthandu , is celebrated on the first day of Chittirai, the first month of the Tamil calendar.
 Generally New Year is celebrated on the first of January which marks the beginning of the year but Tamil New Year is celebrated on the first of the Tamil month calendar.